Andrew-Jayne/RPyG/_docs&plans/z_todo.md

   - Create biome-specific encounters (forest, plains, foothills, mountains).
   - Tag encounters and enemies based on zones/biomes (frost drakes in mountains, dire wolves in plains).
   - Keep there from being major immersion violations due to RNG (like finding a big city a step 98 right before the final boss)

----

-# Active Development

-- **Streamline User Prompts:**
-  - Develop a more generic "choose action" prompt template to avoid redundancy in designing individual interactions.